In genetics, it is an abnormality caused by the rearrangement of parts between non-homologous chromosomes.

 Chromosomal translocation tests

-Genetic testing is available to find out if a person carries out a translocation.
-A simple blood test is performed and the blood cells are examined in a laboratory to look at the arrangement of the chromosomes.
+Genetic testing is available to determine if a person carries out a translocation.
+A simple blood test is performed, and the blood cells are examined in a laboratory to look at the arrangement of the chromosomes.

 This is called a karyotype test.
 Some research suggests that balanced translocation in the mother is more likely to be associated with recurrent miscarriages, but the parents can also be carriers.